nitin-is-me/CRUD-assignment/README.md

 ## CRUD Assignment

 A full-stack CRUD application built to manage users.
 This project demonstrates a clean UI using React & Tailwind CSS, a robust backend with Node.js & Express, and automated email notifications using Nodemailer.
+The project is hosted live [here](https://crud-hosted-frontend.vercel.app/) (it might be a little bit slow because it's hosted on the free vercel tier).

 ### Features
 1. User Management (CRUD):